gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ### New issue via email

-A link to **Email a new issue to this project** is displayed at the bottom of a project's **Issues List** page, if your GitLab instance has [incoming email](../../../administration/incoming_email.md) configured.
+A link to **Email a new issue to this project** is displayed at the bottom of a project's **Issues List** page.
+The link is shown only if your GitLab instance has [incoming email](../../../administration/incoming_email.md) configured and there is at least one issue in the issue list.

 ![Bottom of a project issues page](img/new_issue_from_email.png)

 When you click this link, an email address is generated and displayed, which should be used by **you only**, to create issues in this project.
-You can save this address as a contact in your email client for easy access.
+You can save this address as a contact in your email client for quick access.

 WARNING:
 This is a private email address, generated just for you. **Keep it to yourself**, as anyone who knows it can create issues or merge requests as if they were you.
-If the address is compromised, or you'd like it to be regenerated for any reason, click **Email a new issue to this project** again and click the reset link.
+If the address is compromised, or you want to regenerate it, click **Email a new issue to this project**, followed by **reset it**.

-Sending an email to this address will create a new issue in your name for this project, where:
+Sending an email to this address creates a new issue associated with your account for this project, where:

 - The email subject becomes the issue title.